mohdmohsin0403/contours/README.md

 A **contour line** is simply a curve line that joins all the continuous points (along the boundary) that have the same values or the same intensities.
 Basically, contour can be defined as an outline or a border of  any object.

-[^Note]: Do not confuse contours with edges.
+> Note: Do not confuse contours with edges.
 Edges lies in a local range: they only point out the difference between the neighbouring pixels.
 Contours are often obtained from **edges**, but they need to be closed curves.
 Think of them as boundaries.

 ![Example of a contour](images/pPmY9.png)